ColetteThomson/famous-quotes-quiz/README.md

 * Clicking the Reset Button will also reset (reload) the page, move to the top of the page and restart the countdown timer.
 This button can be selected by the user at any time.
 * If the user submits their answers and then decides to re-attempt the quiz, they will need to click the Reset Button to 'clear' their answers and results, reload the page and restart the timer.
 * On the 'Actor Quotes Quiz' and the 'Movie Quotes Quiz' pages, a congratulatory message will display should the user achieve a 10/10 score.
 An alternative encouraging message will appear should the user achieve less than 10/10.
 * The Submit Button tallies the user's score comparing their answers against correct answers.
 Upon clicking this button, the countdown timer will be halted.
-This allows the user to compare the time they took to complete the quiz against the displayed seconds remaining.
+This allows the user to assess their own time taken to complete the quiz against the displayed seconds remaining.
 * The user's quiz results and score will appear underneath the Submit Button, when this button is clicked by the user.
 Only the answers for the incorrectly and/or unanswered questions, will be displayed - along with the appropriate correct answer.

 ## Technologies